Technical Information

 Data source priority for each site:

-- CGS Geology — California Geological Survey geology-based map via SCEC UCVM (California sites)
+- CGS Geology — California Geological Survey geology-based Vs30 map accessed via SCEC UCVM (California sites only)

-- Default (760 m/s) — Rock-site reference when no data is available
+- Default (760 m/s) — Rock-site reference value used when neither source returns a valid result

 The API exposes site-specific Vs30 for any location in the supported region: